AilaArshad/Scientific_Calculator/README.md

 _**Expected Outcome**_

 A functional scientific calculator application with a user-friendly interface capable of performing a wide range of mathematical calculations.
-The calculator should be reliable, efficient, and easy to use.
+This calculator only work for two input values.